Skip to content

 The outcomes may be as follows:

-• No further action and case can close;
+• No further action;

 • The development of a multi-agency Child in Need plan for the provision of child in need services to promote the child's health and development;